Event-AHU/OpenPAR/SequencePAR/README.md

 ## Usage
 ### Requirements
-we use single RTX A100 40G GPU for training and evaluation.
+we use a single RTX A100 40G GPU for training and evaluation.
 ```
 Python 3.9.16
 pytorch 1.12.1